Ryanb58/NodeAgainstHumanity/README.md

 by [Taylor Brazelton](http://taylorbrazelton.com)

 ## Warning ##
 This code has no tests.
 Even though I know what works, when.
 Does not mean this code should be used in any production environment.
 I am a one man team... in college... with a job... and priorities.
-Use with your own digression.
+Use at your own discretion.

 ## Requirements ##